ru4ls/ComfyUI_Wan/README.md

 ```

 If you only use the international region, you only need to set `DASHSCOPE_API_KEY`.
 If you plan to use both regions, you should set both keys.
 The nodes will automatically use the appropriate key based on the region you select.

-## Usage

-### Text-to-Image Generation

-1. Add the "Wan Text-to-Image Generator" node to your workflow
-2. Select the desired model (wan2.2-t2i-flash or wan2.2-t2i-plus)
-3. Connect a text input with your prompt
-4. Configure parameters as needed (seed, resolution, etc.)
-5. Execute the node

-### Image-to-Video Generation

-1. Add the "Wan Image-to-Video Generator" node to your workflow
-2. Provide a publicly accessible URL to the image you want to use as the first frame of your video
-3. Select the desired model (wan2.2-i2v-flash or wan2.2-i2v-plus)
-4. Connect a text input with your prompt describing the video content
-5. Optionally configure the output directory where the video will be saved (can be browsed in ComfyUI)
-6. Execute the node
-7. The node will return both a path to the downloaded video file and the video URL
-8. To preview the video, connect the output to a "Load Video (Path)" node from ComfyUI-VideoHelperSuite
-9. To use the video URL directly (e.g., for sharing or further processing), you can connect the video_url output to appropriate nodes

-**Note**: The image URL must be publicly accessible (not behind authentication or on localhost).
-You can use services like Imgur, cloud storage providers, or your own web server to host the image.

 ## Node Parameters